a 3-week email-based workshop for self-directed learners

 How much time does it take?

-What do I get with the workshop?
+What’s included with the workshop?

 What equipment do I need?

-Do I have to participate in everything?
+Do I have to do all the challenges?

 I live outside North America, can I still join?